 If the Node.js version and npm are correctly installed, you’ll see the version name in the CMD prompt.

-How To Install Node.js on macOS?
+How to install Node.js on macOS

 Follow these step-by-step guidelines to install Node.js on macOS.

-1. Download macOS Installer
+1. Download the macOS installer

 Installing Node.js on macOS follows almost the same procedure as Windows.
 All you have to do is to download the installation file for Mac.
 Then, as soon as you start it up, the installer will walk you through the rest.

-Firstly, download the macOS installer (.pkg) file from the Node.js website.
+Download the macOS installer (.pkg) file from the Node.js website.
 There’s only a 64-bit version, so you don’t have to worry about which to download.

 Downloading the Node.js macOS installer.